lulav/LRS_Documentation/blog/Cannon/index.md

-## Cannon via Citros (offline)
+## Cannon via CITROS (offline)

-Working with the Citros CLI offline is pretty straight forward, since there are only two thinks you need to do - initialze your Citros repository, and run your project.
-Additionaly, you may configure your Citros repository to fit your simulation needs, but if all you want to do is run your project via Citros with the default configuration, than only two commands are necessary.
+Working with the CITROS CLI offline is pretty straight forward, since there are only two thinks you need to do - initialze your CITROS repository, and run your project.
+Additionaly, you may configure your CITROS repository to fit your simulation needs, but if all you want to do is run your project via CITROS with the default configuration, than only two commands are necessary.

 ### Prerequisites
-But first, let's make sure all the prerequisites for running Citros have been met:
+But first, let's make sure all the prerequisites for running CITROS have been met:
 - Open the project (in this case Cannon) inside a VS Code dev-container.
 - Build and source your project by running:
     ```bash